AdobeDocs/alloy-docs/getting-started/deploying-all-products.md

 {% endhint %}

 {% hint style="info" %}
-The ability to deploy Adobe Analytics, Adobe Target, Adobe Experience Manager with the Adobe Experience Platform SDKs is coming soon.
+The ability to deploy Adobe Analytics, Adobe Target, and Adobe Experience Manager with the Adobe Experience Platform SDK is coming soon.
 {% endhint %}